temporalio/documentation/docs/cloud/introduction/operating-envelope.md

 ## What kind of latency can I expect from Temporal Cloud? {#latency}

-Temporal Cloud's latency SLO is 200ms per region for p99.
+Temporal Cloud aims for a latency SLO of 200ms per region for p99.
-In June 2023, latency measurements over a week period for starting and signaling Workflow Executions were:
+In June 2023, Temporal measured latency over a week-long period for starting and signaling Workflow Executions as follows:

-- `StartWorkflowExecution`: 90ms p90, 125ms p99
+- For `StartWorkflowExecution`: p90 latecy was 90ms, and p99 latency was 125ms.
-- `SignalWorkflowExecution`: 53ms p90, 95ms p99
+- For `SignalWorkflowExecution`: p90 latency was 53ms, and p99 latency was 95ms.
-- `SignalWithStartWorkflowExecution`: 87ms p90, 116ms p99
+- For `SignalWithStartWorkflowExecution`: p90 latency was 87ms, and p99 latency was 116ms.

-As Temporal continues working on improving latencies, these numbers will decrease over time.
+As Temporal continues working on improving latencies, these numbers will progressively decrease.

-Other system components, such as the Codec Server, egress proxy, and the network itself, impact the latency observed from the Temporal Client.
+Latency observed from the Temporal Client is influenced by other system components like the Codec Server, egress proxy, and the network itself.
-Concurrent operations on the same Workflow Execution could lead to increased latency.
+Increased latency might result from concurrent operations on the same Workflow Execution.